Updated: March 13, 2026

 How Does iCIMS Compare to 6 ATS Alternatives?

-iCIMS is priced approximately 1.5x higher than some competing ATS platforms, according to OutSail (2025).
-That premium buys market-leading enterprise features and the largest ATS market share - but it's worth seeing how the numbers stack up against alternatives at every price point.
+According to OutSail (2025), iCIMS ATS pricing runs approximately 1.5x higher than comparable platforms.
+That premium buys market-leading enterprise features and the largest ATS market share - but seeing how the numbers stack up against alternatives puts the cost in context.

-A few things stand out. iCIMS sits at the top of the price range by a wide margin, and it's the only platform on this list where the maximum verified contract exceeds $600,000.
+Two patterns stand out. iCIMS sits at the top of the price range by a wide margin, and it’s the only platform on this list where the maximum verified contract exceeds $600,000.
 Every other enterprise ATS tops out under $100,000 for most deployments.
-The PEPM model means your iCIMS bill grows automatically as your company hires more people - not just when you add recruiter seats.
+Your iCIMS bill grows automatically with the PEPM model as your company adds headcount - not just when you add recruiter seats.

 What Does Each Alternative Offer?